Particular/docs.particular.net/samples/servicecontrol/azure-monitor-events/sample.md

  - samples/servicecontrol/monitoring3rdparty
 ---

-This sample shows how to monitor heartbeat and failed message events in ServiceControl, as well as observing the same activity in ServicePulse.
+This sample shows how to monitor activities performed in ServiceControl and ServicePulse using the integration events.
 The sample uses the [Learning Transport](/transports/learning/) and a portable version of the Particular Service Platform tools.
 Installing ServiceControl is **not** required.

 include: platformlauncher-windows-required